What is Academic Coaching?

 Academic coaching is a partnership between the student and their professional academic coach that focuses on the process of learning.
 By concentrating on the student’s unique strengths and individual learning style, students become more motivated, productive, and successful.

 Academic coaching is perfect for all students whether they are high-achievers who are seeking to hone their skills and sharpen their competitive edge, to students who underachieve and aspire to reach their academic potential.

-Students diagnosed with Executive Function Disorder, learning disabilities and anxiety can show great improvement from academic coaching.
+Students diagnosed with Executive Function Disorder, ADHD, learning disabilities and anxiety can show great improvement from academic coaching.

 Benefits of Academic Coaching Include:

 - More effective study strategies

 - More effective note taking and writing skills

 Each student is unique and academic coaching sessions are tailored to meet the need of the individual student.
 However, most academic coaching sessions are structured using a similar template.